buffer/thug/doc/source/logging.rst

 MongoDB logging mode
 ====================

 By default Thug attempts storing the result of its analyses in a MongoDB instance.
+Be aware that if you don't install MongoDB and pymongo (the Python wrapper) or if the MongoDB process is not running, Thug will just emit a warning message and then continue its analysis silently not storing the results.
+This could be exactly what you want but please consider that if you do not enable any other logging mode you will end up with no logs at all so bear it in mind.

-The configuration file Logging/logging.conf defines the MongoDB instance configuration parameters
+The configuration file *Logging/logging.conf* defines the MongoDB instance configuration parameters

 .. code-block:: sh